 Plus, one small study among 46 people with type 2 diabetes found that using sesame oil for 90 days significantly improved fasting blood sugar and long-term biomarkers of blood sugar management (

 Note that regular sesame oil differs from toasted sesame oil.
-The latter has a more amplified nutty flavor, which makes it more suitable for finishing a dish rather than cooking one.
+The latter has a more amplified nutty flavor, making it more suitable for finishing a dish than cooking one.

 Sesame oil offers numerous benefits and has a medium-high smoke point and versatile, nutty flavor.
-Just remember that toasted sesame oil is not the same thing and more suitable for finishing a dish.
+Just remember that toasted sesame oil isn’t the same thing and it’s more suitable for finishing a dish.

 The smoke point for safflower oil is higher, sitting at approximately 510°F (265°C).

 Safflower oil is made from the seeds of the safflower plant.
-It’s low in saturated fat, containing a higher percentage of unsaturated fatty acids.
+It’s low in saturated fat and contains a higher percentage of unsaturated fatty acids.

 This oil offers a neutral flavor that works well for marinades, sauces, and dips, as well as barbecuing and frying on the stovetop.

-Safflower oil has a high smoke point and neutral flavor, and it may have anti-inflammatory properties and promote heart health and blood sugar management.
+Safflower oil has a high smoke point and neutral flavor.
+High oleic safflower oil may have anti-inflammatory properties, and promote heart health and blood sugar management.

 Not all oils are stable enough or intended for use in cooking, particularly in high heat preparations.
 Others do better in cold preparations or used as dietary supplements, for example.

 The following oils are best to avoid when it comes to high heat cooking: